cbbuaa/DIC-Image-Simulation/README.md

 # DIC-Image-Simulation

-Simulate speckle pattern images and deformaed images for Digital Image Correlation (DIC)
+Simulate speckle pattern images and deformed images for Digital Image Correlation (DIC)

-To evaluate the algorithm performance of digital image correlation (DIC), simulated speckle pattern images with sub-pixel displacements or complicated deformaiton are generally required due to their advantages of immuning to many complicated errors and/or noises.
+To evaluate the algorithm performance of digital image correlation (DIC), simulated speckle pattern images with sub-pixel displacements or complicated deformaiton are generally required due to their advantages of immuning to various complicated errors and/or noises.

 ## Introduction
-This project is used to simulate speckle images and deformation images.
+This project aims to simulate speckle images and deformation images.
 There are **three** different ways.
-1. The first one is based on phase shift.
+1. It is based on phase shift.
 It effective only for rigid-body translation, which is corresponding to file ``translationFFT.m``.
-2. The second one is based on interpolation.
+2. It is based on interpolation.
 It is effective in more complicated situtations, which is corresponding to ``defImgSimu.m``.
-3. The third one is based on downsampling.
+3. It is based on downsampling.
 It is mainly used for image shift, which is corresponding to ``translationBinning.m``.

 Simulation tests demonstrates that the third one, i.e., the one based on downsampling has the best performance.